halans/cc-marketplace-boilerplate/README.md

 1. Copy the plugin directory structure
 2. Update plugin metadata in `.claude-plugin/plugin.json`
-3. Add your custom commands, agents, and hooks
+3. Add your custom commands, agents, skills, and hooks
 4. Register the plugin in `marketplace.json`

 ## Plugin Components